Skip to Content

 Step 5: Removing the deposits

 While cleaning, some dirt and fuel deposits get stuck at the lower throttle of your mower’s carburetor.
 These dirt and fuel deposits should be removed properly.
 After that, spray the carb cleaner on the choke shaft and the base of the carburetor’s throat to remove debris.
-Now shut off the engine and keep on spraying on the carburetor center to remove extra buildup.

 Step 6: Reattach the cover and linkage